 When to see your NHS doctor

-So if you’ve hit the year mark and still aren’t pregnant, then you and your partner might consider seeing your doctor.
+If you've been trying to get pregnant for a year, you and your partner might consider seeing your doctor.

 In some cases, you might want to see your doctor sooner.
 For example, if you: